rlam13/aws-csa/README.md

 * Third Party Registrar with Route 53
 Route 53 can be used if domain is bought from third party website
- + Create hosted zone in Route 53
+  - Create hosted zone in Route 53
- + Update NS records on third party website to use Route 53 name servers
+  - Update NS records on third party website to use Route 53 name servers

+** S3 **
+Objects(files) have a key.
+The key is the full path:
+<example_bucket_name>/example.txt
+<example_bucket_name>/sample_folder/another_folder/example.txt
+No actual directories - the UI will make it look like directories
+Object values are the content of the body:
+  + max size 5TB
+  + if upload is larger than 5GB, must use multi-part upload
+Metatdata (list of text key / value pairs - system or user metadata)
+Tags (unicode key/value pair - up to ten) - useful for security / lifecycle Versioning can be enabled at the bucket level
+  + same key overwrite will increment the version.
+IE: 1, 2, 3 etc....
+  + best practice to version buckets